 Cuesta College, San Luis Obispo, CA

-A "4R25" zinc-carbon battery with an emf of 6.0 V and an internal resistance of r = 1.2 Ω is attached to an ideal voltmeter, and is connected to an ideal ammeter and a pencil lead that acts as a variable resistor.
+A real battery with an emf of 6.0 V and an internal resistance of r = 1.2 Ω is attached to an ideal voltmeter, and is connected to an ideal ammeter and a pencil lead that acts as a variable resistor.
 If the amount of pencil lead between the contacts is shortened such that its resistance is reduced from 8.0 Ω to 1.0 Ω, discuss why the voltmeter reading will decrease while the ammeter reading will increase.
 Show your work and explain your reasoning using Kirchhoff's rules, Ohm's law, and properties of ammeters and voltmeters.

 Solution and grading rubric: